 We are not able to accept students currently enrolled at the University of Michigan-Ann Arbor.
 Currently enrolled UM-Ann Arbor students should contact the Undergraduate Research Opportunity Program (UROP) for more information on summer internships at U-M. Also, visit the Big Ten Academic Alliance website for information on SROP options at other institutions.

 Students currently enrolled at UM-Flint and UM-Dearborn are encouraged to apply.

 Applications and supporting documentation must be received online by January 15, 2019, 11:59 p.m., EST. The application portal will not be available after this date.

 U-M will notify applicants of acceptance into U-M SROP by email during March and April 2019.
 Offers of acceptance will continue until all available spots are filled.
 Students who choose to accept their offer into SROP will be required to register and submit a health/medical insurance statement verifying Michigan and emergency room coverage.

-Applicants who do not receive an offer of acceptance by email will be notified of their status in early May 2019.
+Applicants who do not receive an offer of acceptance by email will be notified of their status in April 2019.

 For Applicants Accepted as Scholars

 Official acceptance agreements will be included with the pre-arrival paperwork.